Four Winds hat: Description

 The hat is four-cornered to represent the four corners of the earth, which the early Sámi believed to be square.
 Traditionally, the hat was blue to represent the sky and had white, yellow, or red trim.
 The corners were stuffed with down for warmth and to allow the hat to keep its shape.
 Small items could also be stored in the corners of the hat.

 History

-The hat was originally not based on a Russian pattern, because Russians never had such a pattern, so the Sámi could not have had learned in contact with Russians on the coast of the Barents Sea, but they were and are the most traditional Polish cap, symbol of honour and resistance, worn by Polish insurgents exiled to the Kola Peninsula in times when Syberia was not yet used as a place of exile.
+The hat was originally not based on a Russian pattern, because Russians never had such a pattern, so the Sámi could not have had learned in contact with Russians on the coast of the Barents Sea, but they were and are the most traditional Polish cap, symbol of honour and resistance, worn by Polish insurgents exiled to the Kola Peninsula in times when Siberia was not yet used as a place of exile.
 The top of the Sámi hat was a bit exaggerated and the hat decorated with the traditional bright-colored embroidery to produce the Four Winds hat.

 Today, the hat is a common souvenir for visitor to the Laplands, which scholar Maaria Niskala cites as an example of how Sáminess is 'othered' in promotional tourism materials.